aospapp/aosp/external/cldr/docs/ldml/tr35-info.md

 * what is in root, if there is something defined there.
 * for timezone IDs: the name computed according to _[Appendix J: Time Zone Display Names](tr35.md#Time_Zone_Fallback)_
 * for collation sequence, the UCA DUCET (Default Unicode Collation Element Table), as modified by CLDR.
-  * however, in that case the locale must be added to the validSubLocale list in [collation/root.xml](https://github.com/unicode-org/cldr/blob/master/common/collation/root.xml).
+  * however, in that case the locale must be added to the validSubLocale list in [collation/root.xml](https://github.com/unicode-org/cldr/blob/main/common/collation/root.xml).
 * for currency symbol, language, territory, script names, variants, keys, types, the internal code identifiers, for example,
   * currencies: EUR, USD, JPY, ...
   * languages: en, ja, ru, ...
   * territories: GB, JP, FR, ...
   * scripts: Latn, Thai, ...
-  * variants: PHONEBOOK,...
+  * variants: PHONEBOOK, ...

 ## 9 <a name="Appendix_Supplemental_Metadata" href="#Appendix_Supplemental_Metadata">Supplemental Metadata</a>